zmliao/zmliao.github.io/_pages/about.md

 My research topics lies in **HPC for AI**.
 I am also interested in Computer Graphics and 3D Vision.

 # Awards
-+ Silver medal in the 48th ICPC Asian Regional (Xi'an)
++ 🥈Silver medal in the 48th ICPC Asian Regional (Xi'an)
-+ Silver medal in the 9th China Collegiate Programming Contest(CCPC) (Harbin)
++ 🥈Silver medal in the 9th China Collegiate Programming Contest(CCPC) (Harbin)
-+ Silver medal in the 47th ICPC Asian Regional (Xi'an)
++ 🥈Silver medal in the 47th ICPC Asian Regional (Xi'an)